drandrewthomas/Odroid_Go_thermal_IR_camera/README.md

 * In fever checking mode IR images with temperatures above 36C are indicated by an audible beep, to help with rapid screening of your family and friends.
 * An on-screen battery indicator, so you know when to recharge your GO.
 * A Bluetooth interface that lets you take full control of the IR camera, including transferring the IR data to a PC as ASCII text or binary data.
+* 3D printing STL files to make a forward-facing or rear-facing case to protect your thermal IR module.

 Below is a photo of the project in action on an Odroid GO: